Megan Blunk

 Megan Blunk (born September 12, 1989) is an American wheelchair basketball player for the United States women's national wheelchair basketball team.
 She won a gold medal for Team USA during the 2016 Summer Paralympics.

 Early life

 Blunk was born September 12, 1989, in Tacoma, Washington to parents Wendy Ricketts and David Blunk.
-After graduating from Peninsula High School in 2008, Blunk became paralyzed from the waist down due a motorcycle crash.
+After graduating from Peninsula High School in 2008, Blunk became paralyzed from the waist down due to a motorcycle crash.
 Following this, two of her friends committed suicide, which increased her depression.
 Despite this, Blunk accepted a placement at the University of Illinois at Urbana Champaign's women's wheelchair basketball team.
 It was during summer break from the University of Illinois that Blunk began para-canoeing at the Gig Harbor Canoe and Kayak Club.